 Straight Year 10 Program Accelerated Year 10 Program Students will have THREE Semester subjects to select.
-These selections can be made from any of the following options: • The combined Year 9 and 10 elective subjects (students may NOT repeat an elective completed in Year 9) OR • The Year 10 only elective subjects.
-OR • An additional semester of Science, History and/or PE/Health (it must not be the same topics as they have already selected) Students have the option to complete ONE VCE Year 11 subject in Year 10.
+These selections can be made from any of the following options: • The combined Year 9 and 10 elective subjects (students may NOT repeat an elective completed in Year 9) OR Students have the option to complete ONE VCE Year 11 subject in Year 10.
 This subject runs for a full year, see further details below.
-To complete their Year 10 subject selection, students would choose: ONE VCE Unit 1 and 2 subject (in Block C, D or E) AND ONE additional semester of Science, History or PE/Health OR ONE elective from either the combined Year 9 and 10 elective subjects or the Year 10 only elective subjects.
+To complete their Year 10 subject selection, students would choose: ONE VCE Unit 1 and 2 subject (in Blocks A or D) The Year 10 only elective subjects.
+OR An additional semester of Science, History and/or Health& PE (it must not be the same topics as they have already selected) ONE additional semester of Science, History or Health& PE OR ONE elective from either the combined Year 9 and 10 elective subjects or the Year 10 only elective subjects.